This post may include affiliate links; see our disclosure policy.

 King oyster mushrooms have a deliciously meaty texture and savory flavor.
 Here’s more about these unique fungi (also known as King trumpet mushrooms), including recipes!

-There are so many different types of mushrooms outside the more common cremini or portobello.
-These days, you can find many more varieties popping up at standard grocery stores.
-If you see King oyster mushrooms, make sure to nab them immediately!
-Here’s more about this unique variety:
+There are so many different types of mushrooms outside the more common cremini or portobello that feel familiar to most people.
+But you can find so many more unique varieties popping up at standard grocery stores.
+If you see King oyster mushrooms, make sure to nab them.
+Here’s more about them:

 - Oyster mushrooms are a common type of edible fungus with caps that are shaped like oysters.
 The most common type of oyster mushroom you’ll see at the store is the pearl oyster mushroom.
 The stems are very short and they grow in clusters.